Woman sues casino that offered her steak dinner instead of $43 million jackpot

 The complaint alleges that Resorts World Casino was "negligent" and did not adequately maintain their lottery equipment.
 It also posits that Bookman suffered "mental anguish" as a result of the incident and she sustained a "significant" monetary setback because she "lost the chance and/or opportunity to win" on the machine.

-The complaint also names video lottery operator Genting New York LLC and slot machine maker International Game Technology as defendants.
+The complaint also names video lottery operator Genting New York LLC -- which is Resorts World Casino's parent company -- and slot machine maker International Game Technology as defendants.

 Ripkin says he plans to seek at least $43 million in damages.